talusannni/quickApp/README.md

 ### get your quickApp appId and apiKey from authorised person and also issue a roomID

-Before you can run this application by hosting it locally you need to modify `server/vcxconfig.js` there you need to include few mandatory fields like quickApp `appId` and `appKey` , `APPQDN of  your hosting enviorment` , `APPQDN hosting port` , `SSL key and certificate` .
+Before you can run this application by hosting it locally you need to modify `server/vcxconfig.js` there you need to include few mandatory fields like quickApp `appId` and `appKey` , `APP-FQDN of  your hosting enviorment` , `APP-FQDN hosting port` , `SSL key and certificate` .
-  >Seeting up APPQDN
+  >Seeting up APP-FQDN

-        > domain: "xyz.com", // APPQDN of  your hosting enviorment [accept either DNS Or IP]
+        > domain: "xyz.com", // APP-FQDN of  your hosting enviorment [accept either DNS Or IP]
-        > port  : "5004", //APPQDN of  your hosting port
+        > port  : "443", //APP-FQDN of  your hosting port
   >setting up SSL credentials

         > ssl_key: " ./../cert/xyz.key", // use the certificate ".key" [self signed or registered]